Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Framework

-\begin{itemize} \item Analytical and interpersonal tasks increase subjective noise. \(B_j\) is increasing in analytical (\(a_j\)) and interpersonal (\(p_j\)) task intensity.
-Skills such as ``creative problem-solving'' or ``motivating others'' are difficult to assess in brief interactions.
+\begin{itemize} \item Analytical and interpersonal tasks increase subjective noise.
+Skills such as \enquote{creative problem-solving} or \enquote{motivating others} are difficult to assess in brief interactions, and verifiable credentials capture them only coarsely, so r\'{e}sum\'{e} screening relies on subjective judgment. \(B_j\) is therefore increasing in analytical (\(a_j\)) and interpersonal (\(p_j\)) task intensity.\footnote{Consistent with this premise, advertisements for analytical- and interpersonal-intensive jobs, and for management, express greater demand for judgment-based attributes such as leadership, decision-making, and problem-solving, net of ad length.
+See Appendix Table \ref{table:judgment-demand}.}